 10) Gambling on Salary Negotiations

 Salary negotiations are left to chance, and not addressed early in the interview sequence.
 Never make an offer without knowing how it might be received.

-So if any of the 10 warning signs sound familiar, it's time to judge your hiring process by a new, higher standard.
-Instead of settling for the results you've always gotten, download the Results-Based Hiring® Scorecard, and compare your performance against what hiring should look like.
+If any of these 10 warning signs sound familiar, it’s time to judge your hiring process by a new, higher standard.
+Instead of settling for the results you’ve always gotten, download the Results-Based Hiring® Scorecard, and compare your performance against what hiring should look like.